aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 * [Amazon S3](https://docs.aws.amazon.com/guardduty/latest/ug/s3-protection.html) – GuardDuty monitors AWS CloudTrail S3 data events to identify potential threats in your Amazon S3 resources.
 AWS CloudTrail S3 management events are monitored by default after GuardDuty is enabled.
 * [Runtime Monitoring](https://docs.aws.amazon.com/guardduty/latest/ug/runtime-monitoring.html) - Runtime Monitoring observes and analyzes operating system-level, networking, and file events to help you detect potential threats in specific AWS workloads in your environment.
 * [S3 Malware Protection](https://docs.aws.amazon.com/guardduty/latest/ug/gdu-malware-protection-s3.html) - Malware Protection for S3 helps you detect potential presence of malware by scanning newly uploaded objects to your selected Amazon Simple Storage Service (Amazon S3) bucket.
 When an S3 object or a new version of an existing S3 object gets uploaded to your selected bucket, GuardDuty automatically starts a malware scan.
 In addition to automatic scanning on upload, GuardDuty supports [on-demand scanning](https://docs.aws.amazon.com/guardduty/latest/ug/malware-protection-s3-on-demand.html) of existing S3 objects via the `SendObjectMalwareScan` API.
 This is valuable for scanning objects that were uploaded before Malware Protection was enabled, or for re-scanning objects against updated threat signatures.
 It is important to note that S3 malware protection is not intended to be deployed across your entire S3 estate.
 S3 Malware protection is purpose built to provide a cost effective solution that will scan objects that are uploaded to untrusted buckets.
 For example, in a scenario where you have third parties sending you documents or files and you need to ensure there is no malware before processing them in an application.
-* [Malware Protection for AWS Backup](https://docs.aws.amazon.com/guardduty/latest/ug/malware-protection-backup.html) - Malware Protection for Backup scans AWS Backup–protected resources such as Amazon EBS snapshots, Amazon EC2 AMIs, and Amazon S3 Recovery Points for malware.
+* [Malware Protection for AWS Backup](https://docs.aws.amazon.com/guardduty/latest/ug/malware-protection-backup.html) - Malware Protection for Backup scans AWS Backup protected resources such as Amazon EBS snapshots, Amazon EC2 AMIs, and Amazon S3 Recovery Points for malware.
 This helps you verify that your backups are clean before using them for recovery, which is critical in ransomware scenarios where you need to identify the last known clean recovery point.
 Scans can be triggered automatically after each backup completes or initiated on-demand, and the feature can be enabled independently from the rest of GuardDuty.
+* [AI Protection](https://docs.aws.amazon.com/guardduty/latest/ug/ai-protection.html) - AI Protection analyzes AWS CloudTrail data events from Amazon Bedrock, Amazon Bedrock AgentCore, and Amazon SageMaker AI to detect threats to AI workloads, including anomalous model invocations, cost harvesting attacks, and direct prompt injection attempts.
+GuardDuty creates and manages the CloudTrail service-linked channel for you, so no trail configuration is required in the monitored accounts.

 ## What are the benefits of enabling GuardDuty?

 GuardDuty is designed to operate completely independently from your resources and have no performance or availability impact to your workloads.
 The service is fully managed with integrated threat intelligence, machine learning (ML) anomaly detection, and malware scanning.
 GuardDuty delivers detailed and actionable alerts that are designed to be integrated with existing event management and workflow systems.
 There are no upfront costs and you pay only for the events analyzed, with no infrastructure to manage or threat intelligence feed subscriptions required.

 ## Deploying GuardDuty

+Before you follow the per-service steps below, note that you may not need them.
+If you have adopted the unified [AWS Security Hub](../security-hub/index.md), you can enable and configure GuardDuty centrally from the Security Hub console using configuration policies and deployments, alongside Amazon Inspector and Security Hub CSPM.
+For organizations standing up several security services at once, that is usually the faster path and it keeps enablement consistent as accounts are added.
+GuardDuty threat detection is then billed through the Security Hub threat analytics plan.

+The rest of this section covers deploying GuardDuty directly, which remains fully supported and is the right approach if you are adopting GuardDuty on its own, if you need protection plan settings that configuration policies do not yet cover, or if you are working in accounts not managed by Security Hub.
+The two approaches coexist, so a mixed estate is fine.

+A note on permissions before you start.
+The `AmazonGuardDutyFullAccess` policy has been deprecated in favor of `AmazonGuardDutyFullAccess_v2`, which is scoped down to restrict administrative actions to GuardDuty service principals.
+Use the v2 policy for new administrator roles, and review any existing roles still attached to the original.

 ### Single account deployment